vas-byte/MusicPlayer/README.md

 # MusicPlayer
 Apple Music App built in SwiftUI.
-Boasts simpler interface than Apple Music, also planning on adding future AI DJ capabilities like spotify.
+Boasts simpler interface than Apple Music, also planning on adding AI DJ capabilities like spotify in the future.